delight-im/Knowledge/Apache HTTP Server.md

    Make sure that there's only *one* line starting with `Options` and edit that line so that it reads as follows:

    ```
-   Options -Indexes -FollowSymLinks -Includes -ExecCGI
+   Options -Indexes -FollowSymLinks +SymLinksIfOwnerMatch -Includes -ExecCGI
    ```

    This ensures that the server does not show full directory listings when a visitor to your website navigates to a folder without an index page.
-Further, the server does not follow symbolic links that an attacker might try to create in your application's directory.
+Further, the server does not follow certain symbolic links (to other users' files) that an attacker might try to create in your application's directory, while still allowing for the use of `mod_rewrite` with `RewriteRule`.
 Server-side includes using `.shtml` files or the like will be disabled.
 And finally, execution of CGI scripts using `mod_cgi` will be disabled (which you can leave out if you need CGI support).

    Press `Ctrl+X`, then type `Y` and press `Enter` to save and leave.